Mariette Bosch - |

 For the defence, it was pointed out that there was no direct forensic evidence linking Mariette to the murder - there were no fingerprints on the gun, nor in Ria's home.
 It was also suggested by their expert witness, psychiatrist Dr Louise Olivier, that Mariette did not have a killer's profile and could not lie.
 This was dismissed by Justice Aboagye as of no consequence.

-case against Mariette, with no dispute about the fact
+circumstantial case against Mariette, with no dispute about the fact that she

-that she brought the murder weapon into the country, a strong probability that
+brought the murder weapon into the country, a strong probability that she and

 He said it would be difficult to find a crime more devoid of anything that could reduce blameworthiness of the accused person.